pyside/pyside2-setup/sources/pyside6/doc/extras/QtCore.Slot.rst

 Detailed Description
 --------------------

-    PySide6 adopt PyQt5's new signal and slot syntax as-is.
-The PySide6 implementation is functionally compatible with the PyQt5 one, with the exceptions listed below.
+    PySide6 adopt PyQt's new signal and slot syntax as-is.
+The PySide6 implementation is functionally compatible with the PyQt one, with the exceptions listed below.

-    PyQt5's new signal and slot style utilizes method and decorator names specific to their implementation.
+    PyQt's new signal and slot style utilizes method and decorator names specific to their implementation.
 These will be generalized according to the table below:

     =======  =======================  =============
-    Module   PyQt5 factory function   PySide6 class
+    Module   PyQt factory function    PySide class
     =======  =======================  =============
     QtCore   pyqtSignal               Signal
     QtCore   pyqtSlot                 Slot